Stuycs-K/project03-final-10-jaffeolouiec/DEVLOG.md

 Expanded description including how much time was spent on task.

 ## Otzar
+### 2024-01-08 - Bank
+Worked on creating the main structure for the file and creating a pipe.
 ### 2024-01-08 - Proposal and README
 Updated proposal and readme.
 ### 2024-01-07 - Project Outline